 Stated differently, the Network Element (NE) will transmit the RDI indicator (upstream) at the same time (and under the same conditions) that it will send the AIS signal downstream.

 For example: If an NE were to declare the LOS (Loss of Signal) or the LOF (Loss of Frame) defect within its incoming telecom/datacom signal, then it will respond to this defect condition by transmitting the RDI signal (back) upstream towards the source of the defective signal.

 Whenever the Network Element transmits this RDI signal upstream, it is notifying the upstream NE that there are problems with its data.

 What EXACTLY is an RDI Signal?

-However, in most cases, the Network Element will typically transmit the RDI signal by setting a certain overhead bit-field (within the signal that it is transmitting back to the remote or upstream NE) to “1”.
+However, in most cases, the Network Element will transmit the RDI signal by setting a certain overhead bit-field (within the signal that it is transmitting back to the remote or upstream NE) to “1”.

 For OTN applications, we call the RDI signal the BDI (or Backward Defect Indicator) signal.

 I have included posts that describe the BDI signal for both the OTUk and ODUk frames.